HL7/US-Core/source/pages/all-meds.md

 #### Get All Medications

 1. Get all medications for a patient by querying MedicationRequest using the `patient` search parameter and `intent` search parameter == 'order'.
-See [MedicationRequest QuickStart Section] for further details.
+See [MedicationRequest Quick Start] for further details.

    `GET /MedicationRequest?patient=[id]&intent=order{&_include=MedicationRequest:medication}`

-      {% include examplebutton_default.html example="get-all-meds" b_title = "Click on Here To See Get All Medications Example" %}
+      {% include examplebutton_default.html example="get-all-meds" b_title = "Click Here to See 'Get All Medications' Example" %}

 #### Get All *Active* Medications

 1. Get all *active* medications for a patient by querying MedicationRequest using the `patient`,  and `intent` ="order" `status`="active" search parameters.
-See [MedicationRequest QuickStart Section] for further details.
+See [MedicationRequest Quick Start] for further details.

    `GET /MedicationRequest?patient=[id]&intent=order&status=active{&_include=MedicationRequest:medication}`

-        {% include examplebutton_default.html example="get-all-active-meds" b_title = "Click on Here To See Get All *Active* Medications Example" %}
+        {% include examplebutton_default.html example="get-all-active-meds" b_title = "Click Here to See 'Get All *Active* Medications' Example" %}

 #### Get All Medications for an Encounter

 1. Get “all medications” for an encounter by querying MedicationRequest using the `patient` and `encounter` and `intent` ="order" search parameters.
-See [MedicationRequest QuickStart Section] for further details.
+See [MedicationRequest Quick Start] for further details.

    `GET /MedicationRequest?patient=[id]&intent=order&encounter=[id]{&_include=MedicationRequest:medication}`

-      {% include examplebutton_default.html example="get-all-enc-meds" b_title = "Click on Here To SeeGet All Medications for an Encounter Example" %}
+      {% include examplebutton_default.html example="get-all-enc-meds" b_title = "Click Here to See 'Get All Medications for an Encounter' Example" %}

 See the [US Core Server Capability Statement] for a complete list of supported RESTful operations and search parameters for this IG.